James(7) was the eighth child of William(6) HOPKIRK and Jane REDPATH.

 carp, renting 823 1st Ave.
 South.
 Query: Why has she listed James as deceased?)

 In 1905 and 1906 James was using high pressure hydraulic water pipes to regrade many streets in Seattle.
 This created a huge quantity of slurry(a mixture of water, sand and rocks.)
 They needed a cheap way to get this residue from the hillsides to Elliott Bay.
 The first wooden pipes used for the job only lasted about two weeks before having to be replaced, because the rocks and debris going through the pipes ate away at the wood.
 This was very expensive.
 James Hopkirk invented a pipe with the lower portion of the pipe containing an extra piece of wood placed with the grain at 90 degrees from the flow of the slurry.
 Doing this resulted in the pipes lasting up to two years!!!
-(This information comes from a Seattle Sunday Times article dated 12 April 1908) These pipes were known as "Hopkirk Pipes".
+(This information comes from a Seattle Sunday Times article dated 12 April 1908) See the highlighted portion in the bottom left portion of the page.
+These pipes were known as "Hopkirk Pipes".
 The lowering of the road bed made the streets less steep and travel easier, especially in the winter.
 Some people refused to move and ended up with their homes high above street level and no way to access their dwellings.
+Click on the following links to view James Hopkirk's US Patent Application.
+Page 1, Page 2, Page 3, and a drawing.

 Here is a photo of new pipes from October 1905 This is a pipe from the Denny Hill regrade on February 9, 1906.
 This is a used pipe from the Denny Hill regrade from February 1906.
 (Our thanks goes to the University of Washington Libraries, Special Collections for use of these photos.)